SQuAT-Team/SQuAT-docker/README.md

 docker-compose up
 ```

+## How to run the projects in Eclipse
+The project dependencies are configured to work with the docker containers, but this will probably not work locally.
+For a local execution of a project (e.g. the modifiability bot) in Eclipse the following steps can be done:
+- Hide some error messages from the pom.xml.
+Window > Preferences > Maven > Errors/Warnings > Plugin executiuon not covered by lifecycle configuration.
+Select Ignore or Warning.
+- Add the jars from the lib folders to the build path manually.
+Do this for each project.
+- Remove all dependencies with errors from the pom.xml.
+- Update the project.
+There should not be any errors now.

 ## Configurung automatic build of Docker containers

 For each Docker Container which should be built automatically, an own Docker Cloud repository is required.